ocatelle/members-guide/online.rst

 `````````````````````````````````````
 This is our main public-facing site; where events, workshops and links to other online resources are available.

-The website is managed by our Comms team.
+The website is managed by our `Comms Team<https://wiki.nottinghack.org.uk/wiki/Team:Communications>`.

 Hackspace Management System (HMS) - hms.nottinghack.org.uk/
 ``````````````````````````````````````````````````````````````````